UPBGE/upbge/doc/python_api/rst/bge_types/bge.types.KX_Scene.rst

       :arg Action: The Action to be converted.
       :type Action: bpy.types.Action

+   .. method:: unregisterBlenderAction(Action)

+      Unregisters a bpy.types.Action from the bge logic manager.
+      The unregistered action will still be in the .blend file but can't be played anymore with bge.
+If you want to completely remove the action you need to call bpy.data.actions.remove(Action, do_unlink=True) after you unregistered it from bge logic manager.

+      :arg Action: The Action to be unregistered.
+      :type Action: bpy.types.Action

    .. method:: addOverlayCollection(kxCamera, blenderCollection)

       Adds an overlay collection (as with collection actuator) to render this collection objects